View Slide Show Presentation:PRP VIDEO Slide Show Presentation

 At CSS, regenerative medicine and PRP are used to help with knee pain, tennis elbow, chronic shoulder pain, chronic greater trochanter bursitis, trigger points, and discogenic back pain.

-Patient’s with chronic back and neck pain should consider regenerative medicine techniques like Prolotherapy or PRP to help with their painful conditions.
+Patient’s with chronic back and neck pain should consider regenerative medicine techniques like Prolotherapy or PRP Therapy to help with their painful conditions.

 Call or Contact a professional at Carolina Sports and Spine, Today!
 RM/Wilson: 252-442-4024 (O) Raleigh: 919-926-9575 (O)